1904 CAHL season: Montreal Wanderers vs. Ottawa

-A two-game series between the Montreal Wanderers from the FAHL and Ottawa from the CAHL was arranged, for the Stanley Cup.
-The teams played the first game in Montreal to a tie of 5–5.
+A two-game series between the Montreal Wanderers from the FAHL and Ottawa from the CAHL was arranged for the Stanley Cup.
+The teams played the first game in Montreal to a 5–5 tie.
 Montreal refused to play overtime, demanding that the game be considered a no-contest and proposed that the series start over as a best two-of-three series.
-The Cup trustees demanded that the series continued as scheduled and the Wanderers abandoned the challenge.
+The Cup trustees demanded that the series continue as scheduled, and the Wanderers abandoned the challenge.